openstack-infra/infra-specs/specs/zuulv3-executor-security.rst

 don't want them to fall down if the belt fails, so we need suspenders in the form of OS level containment.

-The goals of this effort as as follows:
+The goals of this effort are as follows:

 * Define simple, automated ways for Zuul to protect its own executor.